ksunyan/mapSCAD/README.md

 bldr = jsonscad_builder.JsonScadBuilder()
 ```
 In this example, the file `jsonscad_builder.py` is in the same directory as `example.py`.
-To create and initialize a new `JsonScadBuilder` object `bldr`, call its constructor.
+To create and initialize a new `JsonScadBuilder` object named `bldr`, call its constructor.

 #### 2. Read GeoJSON data
 ```python
 bldr.read_json_file('County_Boundaries_of_NJ.geojson')
 ```
 In this example, the file `County_Boundaries_of_NJ.geojson` is in the same directory as `example.py`.
 The `read_json_file()` method takes the path to the file containing GeoJSON data as a parameter.
-If the method parses the file contents successfully, then the `bldr` object stores the data in an `OrderedDict`.
+If the method parses the file contents successfully, then `bldr` stores the data in an `OrderedDict`.

 **Note:** The specified file can be any `.read()`-supporting text file or binary file containing a GeoJSON `FeatureCollection`; conventional file extensions are `.geojson` and `.json`.
 See [RFC 7946](https://datatracker.ietf.org/doc/html/rfc7946) for GeoJSON format standards.